 Small Claims Court

-Before you get into a court case, however, it is important to remember that it will take a fair bit of both time and money to pursue this type of case.
+However, before you get into a court case, it is essential to remember that it will take a fair bit of both time and money to pursue this type of case.
 Is the amount of unpaid rent in question worth the effort?
 Only you can make that call.

-If you decide to pursue a case through small claims court, contact your local court circuit to find out exactly what documents you need to file.
-You will likely need the lease contract, rent payment documentation, any previous court decisions, and any other relevant evidence.
+If you decide to pursue a case through small claims court, contact your local court circuit to find the documents you need to file.
+You will likely need the lease contract, rent payment documentation, previous court decisions, and other relevant evidence.

 Can The Tenant Put Up A Defense?